changhae-kim/hmca/README.md

 Most of the parameters are as described above.

-    const double *logk0 = input,  array of the "zero-point" rate constants in log space
-                          - i.e. mu in log-normal distribution, or log(k_max) in log-Poission distribution const double *dlogk = input,  array of the rate constant spreads in log space
-                          - i.e. sigma in log-normal distribution
+    const double *logk0 = input,  array of the "zero-point" rate constants in log space, i.e. mu in log-normal distribution, and log(k_max) in log-Poission distribution const double *dlogk = input,  array of the rate constant spreads in log space, i.e. sigma in log-normal distribution
     double *rates       = output, array of the mesh*(n_unimol+n_bimol) rate constants double *weights     = output, array of the mesh weights double bound        = param,  number of standard deviations to scan